MaSe69/dssb/md/20_Python/pandas_40_columns.md

 ### Replace an existing value in a specific column

-In an existing row, you can specify the column and replace the value in that row.
+Name the column and replace the value in a row for a specified condition

 >
     df["Name"] = df["Name"].str.replace("myNewCar", "SportsCar")